djibril-coulybaly/Final-Year-Project/Anseo Admin/README.md

 ## :construction: Development Process

-The documentation process for Anseo Transit/Validator/Admin can be viewed [here](https://anseo.gitbook.io/anseo-documentation/)
+The documentation process for Anseo Admin can be viewed [here](https://anseo.gitbook.io/anseo-documentation/)